samueladat/airbnb-clone-project/README.md

 - **Properties & Reviews:** Authorization and ownership checks → prevents unauthorized edits and data tampering.
 - **Bookings:** Validation of dates and status transitions, idempotent operations → prevents logic abuse and double bookings.
 - **Payments:** Provider-based flows, signed webhooks, no raw card storage → protects financial data and prevents charge manipulation.

+## CI/CD Pipeline

+Continuous Integration (CI) and Continuous Deployment/Delivery (CD) are key practices in modern software development.

+- **Continuous Integration (CI):** Automatically builds, tests, and validates code every time a change is pushed to the repository.
+This ensures that issues are caught early and the codebase remains stable.
+- **Continuous Deployment/Delivery (CD):** Automatically deploys tested changes to staging or production environments.
+This reduces manual work, speeds up release cycles, and makes deployments more reliable.

+### Why CI/CD is Important for this Project
+- **Reliability:** Ensures that new features and bug fixes don’t break existing functionality.
+- **Speed:** Automates repetitive tasks, reducing development bottlenecks.
+- **Quality:** Enforces testing, code linting, and security checks before changes are merged.
+- **Collaboration:** Makes it easier for multiple developers to contribute safely.

+### Tools We Could Use
+- **GitHub Actions:** For automating workflows directly within GitHub (tests, builds, deployments).
+- **Docker:** For containerizing the application, ensuring consistency across development, testing, and production environments.
+- **Heroku / AWS / Azure:** For hosting and deployment.
+- **PostgreSQL migrations (via Django):** Ensuring database changes are applied consistently across environments.

+The CI/CD pipeline will help us move faster while maintaining high quality and security for the AirBnB Clone project.